-People don’t seem to understand Canadian maternity leave, so I’m getting a lot of comments about being a rich bitch pushing a stroller around, getting drunk because I had nothing better to do, and I want to respond like, “You have no idea!”
+People don’t seem to understand Canadian maternity leave, so I’m getting a lot of comments about being a rich bitch pushing a stroller around, getting drunk because I had nothing better to do.
+And I want to respond like, “You have no idea!”
 When you read people’s assumptions about you or your intentions, that’s hard, but other’s interpretations are also interesting.
-I don’t think I thought of the book as a feminist book particularly, but after it came out some of the reviews were suggesting that it was, simply because it was a true, a flawed woman’s story that challenges our expectations of parenthood and motherhood.
+I don’t think I thought of the book as a feminist book particularly, but after it came out some of the reviews were suggesting that it was, simply because it was a true flawed woman’s story that challenges our expectations of parenthood and motherhood.

 I would definitely consider it feminist as an endeavour.
-A lot of the reviews seem concerned with your likability, and I think it’s great that you weren’t, particularly in your writing about yourself.
+A lot of the reviews seem concerned with your likeability, and I think it’s great that you weren’t, particularly, in your writing about yourself.

-Yeah, likability is such a bitch.
+Yeah, likeability is such a bitch.
 It’s like, why does that matter?
 A story is a story.
-I didn’t want to likable; I wanted to be truthful.
-I find addiction memoirs often end up the same—I call them “misery lit.”
-There’s this narrative like, “Things were bad, I tried to get better, and now things are really really good, and I’m married."
+I didn’t want to likeable, I wanted to be truthful.
+I find addiction memoirs often end up the same – I call them “misery-lit”.
+There’s this narrative like, “Things were bad, I tried to get better and now things are really, really good and I’m married."
 People in interviews are always asking me if I married my partner finally, like that would be the real ending to the story.

 Did it feel cathartic when the book was out?
 Was that a kind of ending?